adamscarlat/WebAPI-Angular-2-Quickstart-Project/README.md

 __Test the server__

-Open your browser and put the address: `localhost:5000/api/heroes` you should see an empty list returned to you.
-Note: if the `[Authorize]` attribute is decorating a controller or an action then without a token it will return a 401 unauthorized response.
+When the `[Authorize]` attribute is decorating a controller or an action then without a token it will return a 401 unauthorized response.
+To test the server we must first obtain an auth token.
 For more information on JWT in the HeroAPI see the [Using the JWT](#using-the-jwt) section.

 ## Using the JWT